zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

     └─ rpcclient
 ```

+> [!tip] rpc connection code is actually grpc client connection code, including settings for service discovery, load balancing, secure connection, link tracking, metrics collection, etc. You can also add your own defined connection settings.

 Unzip the code and move the `internal` directory to the RPC gateway service code directory.

-> [!note] In normal circumstances, moving the `internal` directory should not result in conflicts.
-If there are conflicting files, it means you have previously specified the same microservice name to generate RPC service connection code.
-In this case, you can safely ignore overwriting files.
+> [!note] Move the directory `internal` to the rpc service directory normally there will be no conflicting files, if there are conflicting files, it means that the same microservice name has been specified previously to generate the rpc service connection code, ignore the overwrite file at this time.

 <br>